dannythehacker/moon-stealer/README.md

 ### Based on WASP Stealer.
 #### Star this project so we can get on top of all other grabbers!
-### Do not remove Moon.jpg or it will give you an error, even if your going to send it to someone keep the Moon.jpg file.
 #### Converting the .PY file to a .EXE breaks the script.

 <p align="center">